mgeitz/tbdchat/README.txt

          Description: Leave the room you are current chatting in and return to the lobby.
          Usage: /leave

+      - /motd
+         Description: Print out the servers message of the day.
+         Usage: /motd

+      - /list
+         Description: Print out a list of public rooms with active users in them.
+         Usage: /list

    Features:
       - Supports orderless interaction
       - Configuration file